The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

 - Spouses of military service members may be entitled to take leave due to the deployment of the service member.
 See Family Military Leave.

-- Effective January 1, 2014, certain employers in San Francisco must provide flexible and predictable work arrangements upon request by an employee who is a caregiver for a child, a family member with a serious health condition or an older adult.
+- Certain employers in San Francisco must provide flexible and predictable work arrangements upon request by an employee who is a caregiver for a child, a family member with a serious health condition or an older adult.
 Paid sick leave is also required in San Francisco.
 See San Francisco's Family Friendly Workplace Ordinance; San Francisco Paid Sick Leave.